railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 each product.

-Open ERP supports a third method of updating the cost price of products using the module ``product_extended``.
+Open ERP supports a third method of updating the cost price of products using the module :mod:`product_extended`.
 This will add a button on the product form which will permit you to automatically recalculate the cost price for the selected products.
 The cost price is then calculated as a function of the raw materials and the operations carried out (if the products have been manufactured internally so that you know their costs).